Control Flow Integrity

 Forward edges can be supported by compiler instrumentation, which adds checks to verify that the target of a function call is valid.
 Return edges can be supported by maintaining a shadow stack or using other mechanisms to ensure that return addresses are legitimate.

-, in tandem with other thread stack related macros, to provide the area for shadow stacks used by threads.
-Usually, applications only need to enable CONFIG_HW_SHADOW_STACK
+Zephyr does support maintaining a shadow stack which can be enabled via CONFIG_HW_SHADOW_STACK.
+Then, the kernel will use macros like K_THREAD_HW_SHADOW_STACK_DEFINE, in tandem with other thread stack related macros, to provide the area for shadow stacks used by threads.
+Usually, applications only need to enable CONFIG_HW_SHADOW_STACK (and related ones, such as CONFIG_HW_SHADOW_STACK_PERCENTAGE_SIZE and CONFIG_HW_SHADOW_STACK_MIN_SIZE) to enable shadow stack support.
+The kernel will then automatically manage the shadow stack for each thread.

 Implementation details

-family of macros does a minimal setup of the shadow stack parameters.
-Then, they invoke arch-specific ARCH_THREAD_HW_SHADOW_STACK*
+The K_THREAD_HW_SHADOW_STACK* family of macros does a minimal setup of the shadow stack parameters.
+Then, they invoke arch-specific ARCH_THREAD_HW_SHADOW_STACK* macros to perform the actual setup.

 Hardware support